 Many of the dissolved solids are essential nutrients for plants and animals, but when too abundant they can produce unhealthy conditions for aquatic life and riparian vegetation.
 Thus, measuring total dissolved solids (TDS) is commonly used to monitor excess salts in the water.
-TDS in the effluent has been rising with increased use of Colorado River water in the Tucson area.
+TDS in the effluent has been rising since the 1990s with increased use of

+Colorado River water in the Tucson area.
 The Colorado River has greater TDS, mostly in form of dissolved salts, than the local groundwater.
 Because there is no standard for TDS (often standards are for individual elements that contribute to TDS), the results from the 2013 water year will serve as a baseline.

-Total dissolved solids (TDS) were measured 45 times.
+Total dissolved solids (TDS) were measured 61 times.
 Overall, levels of TDS were similar in all three reaches and didn't change much from 2013.
 The lowest measure of TDS was in Marana Flats.
 This sample was collected on a day where there was possible stormwater influence.
+Thus, the addition of water with lower TDS levels may have diluted the levels in the Lower Santa Cruz River.
 Samples of stormwater are collected upstream of Agua Nueva when possible.
-Three samples (one collected each year during the summer monsoon) averaged 309 mg/L. Thus, the addition of water with lower concentration of TDS may have diluted the levels in the Lower Santa Cruz River.
+Four samples collected (one each year during the summer monsoon) averaged 280 mg/L.